In Leaked Audio, Amazon Cloud CEO Says Human Developers Will Soon Be a Thing of the Past

 Hello!

 "Coding is just kind of like the language that we talk to computers.
-It's not necessarily the skill in and of itself," the CEO said.
+It's not necessarily the skill in and of itself," the CEO explained.
 "The skill in and of itself is like, how do I innovate?
 How do I go build something that's interesting for my end users to use?"

 No Code